 The focus has hitherto been on the health aspect of the definition, which is of course completely understandable.
 But perhaps a little brazenly I think we’re missing the main point.

 For me, the key part of the definition is “to avoid the stigma of being absent“.
 This extends the insidious and more extensive reach of presenteeism beyond macho, masters of the universe, boiler room cultures, into business practises, which many of us encounter every day, as organisations become “lean, mean and keen”.

 - Not taking vacations – despite all the occupational health information about the value of annual holidays, even in countries with statutory entitlement provisions – many still don’t take their full quotas.

-- Staying late when there is no work to be done – I have much first hand anecdotal evidence to suggest that this practise is rife and that employees who work their contracted hours are viewed negatively, even if there is no specific deadline to meet.
+- Staying late when there is no work to be done – I have much first hand anecdotal evidence to suggest that this practise is rife and that employees who work only their contracted hours are viewed negatively, even if there is no specific deadline to meet.

 - Working to unnecessarily tight deadlines set by disorganised management or power playing superiors.